 Alabama prohibits any person from possessing a firearm while participating in or attending any demonstration held at a public place.1 It is also unlawful for any person to possess a firearm within 1,000 feet of a demonstration at a public place, after having been ordered by a law enforcement officer to remove himself or herself from the proscribed area.2

-Alabama prohibits the carrying of a handgun on premises that are not owned or under the control of the possessor unless the person carries the handgun pursuant to a valid concealed handgun license.3 The possession of a firearm within any wildlife management area without a valid permit allowing this privilege is also prohibited.4
+Alabama prohibits the carrying of a handgun on private property that is not owned or under the control of the possessor unless the person carries the handgun pursuant to a valid concealed handgun license or has the consent of the property owner.3 The possession of a firearm within any wildlife management area without a valid permit allowing this privilege is also prohibited.4

 - A jail, prison or other certain other corrections facilities;

-- A building where a county commission or city council is currently having a meeting.5
+- A building where a county commission or city council is currently having a meeting5; or

 People are prohibited from possessing firearms at the following locations unless (1) the person has the permission of someone having authority over the premises or (2) the firearms are kept from ordinary observation and locked within a compartment or in the interior of the person’s vehicle or in a compartment or container securely affixed to the vehicle:

-- A courthouse or building in which a District Attorney’s office is located;
+- A courthouse, courthouse annex under certain circumstances, or building in which a District Attorney’s office is located;

 - A facility hosting an athletic event sponsored by a private or public elementary or secondary school, or any private or public postsecondary education institution.
 Concealed handgun license holders, however, may carry on the premises with permission by the owner or person in charge;